-Each Raspberry Pi device is configured with a series of possible USB Drive Functions; these are operations that take place when a USB drive is inserted into the pi.
+Each Athena EST Unit device is configured with a series of possible USB Drive Functions; these are operations that take place when a USB drive is inserted into the device.

 •Once a usb drive is inserted into the machine, a gui scrolled text screen will appear with important messages regarding the usb drive function (if a monitor is attached to the unit).